OpenEnergyPlatform/oedatamodel/oedatamodel/README.md

 # Oedatamodel and Datapackage

 We publish a datapackage for ever release.
-The datapackage contains a oemetadata.json file with example or template contend and CSV files that represent the data model.
+The datapackage contains a oemetadata.json file with example or template content and CSV files that represent the data model.